 On this page, you’ll find a collection of work by previous #immjma graduates.
-Current and prospective students should take the time to view to gain an understanding of the practical nature and possibilities that the program presents.
+Current and prospective students should take the time to view to gain an understanding of the practical nature and the possibilities that the program presents.
 Students complete practical assignments from their very first week.
-We start the first term with a series of short-form tutor directed assignments.
-In the second and third term, students progress to longer-form digital visual multimedia stories.
-Students generally work independently, but we also schedule two week-long, intensive practical workshops where students work collaboratively on group projects.
+We start the first term with a series of weekly short-form tutor directed assignments.
+In the second and third term, alongside advanced workshops, students progress to self-directed, longer-form digital visual multimedia features, working independently with tutor guidance.
+We also schedule a two-week-long, intensive practical workshops where students work collaboratively on group projects.
 In the second term, this collaborative project is produced in cooperation with one of our media partners.
 In recent years our partners have included CCTV, China Daily, and Asia News Network.
 You’ll see a variety of digital visual multimedia features, from single page scrolling stories; websites; iBooks; interactive games; short form documentary and more.
 What makes these projects stand out is the quality of reporting and final presentation.
 They achieve the program’s goals of innovative, compelling and important stories told well.

 Newspaper legend Joseph Pulitzer, the father of writing’s famed Pulitzer Prizes, summed up the essence of good and powerful writing, and we think this still applies today — especially in a multimedia context.

 Put it before them briefly so they will read it, clearly so they will appreciate it, picturesquely so they will remember it and, above all, accurately so they will be guided by its light. - Joseph Pulitzer